Abhishek4852/ATS-Integration-Microservice/README.md

 For a technical deep dive, see [doc.md](file:///Users/sachinyaduwanshi/Desktop/banao_assessment_task_2/doc.md).

 ### Error Handling Flow
-When an ATS returns an error (e.g., 401 Unauthorized or 404 Not Found), the microservice catches the exception in the Provider layer and wraps it into a **Clean JSON Error**.
+The microservice catches ATS-specific failures and wraps them into a **Clean JSON Error**.

-**Internal Logic:**
-1. Provider raises `ATSError(message, status_code)`.
+- Provider raises `ATSError`.
-2.  `handler.py` catches the error in a `try/except` block.
+- `handler.py` catches the error.
-3. Client receives:
-    ```json
-    {
-      "error": true,
-      "message": "Friendly error message",
-      "status_code": 401
-    }
-    ```
+- Client receives a structured JSON with `error: true`, a message, and a status code.

 ### Pagination Implementation
-The service uses a recursive fetching strategy to ensure all data is retrieved, even if the ATS paginates its responses.

-*   **How it works**: The `utils/pagination.py` utility handles the loop.
-It calls the provider's fetch method repeatedly, incrementing the `page` number each time until no more results are found.
-*   **Concurrency & Speed**: Pages are currently fetched **sequentially** (one at a time) to respect ATS rate limits and avoid overwhelming the external API.
+Implemented in `utils/pagination.py`:
+- **Sequential Fetching**: Fetches all pages one by one to respect rate limits.
-*   **Safety Break**: To prevent infinite loops with mock data or misbehaving APIs, there is a hard safety limit of **100 pages** per request.
+- **Safety Break**: Hard limit of **100 pages** per request to prevent infinite loops.
-*   **Data Source**: All pages are aggregated into a single list before being returned to the user, providing a seamless "fetch all" experience.
+- **Aggregation**: Combines all results into a single list before returning to the client.